Manurewa: Māori history

-Manurewa has been inhabited since at least the 13th century.
 Matukutūreia and Matukutūruru were home to two hilltop pā, collectively known as Matukurua.
 The names of the mountains commemorate a story of two chiefs.
 The chief of Matukutūruru ("the bittern standing at ease") was captured while eel fishing.
 The chief of Matukutūreia ("the vigilant bittern") saved the pā and the people of Matukutūruru.
 Over 8,000 hectares of stonefield gardens were tended by Tāmaki Māori peoples on the lower slopes of the volcanoes, where crops such as kūmara and bracken fern root were grown.

-The Manurewa area was settled by Ngā Riki, who were one of the three Tāmaki Māori groups who joined together to form the Waiohua in the 17th and 18th-centuries.
+The Manurewa area was settled by Ngā Riki, who were one of the three Tāmaki Māori groups who joined to form the Waiohua in the 17th and 18th-centuries.
 During this time, the two pā were home to the Ngāi Huatau hapū of Waiohua, settled by Huatau, daughter of Huakaiwaka.
 The chief Huarangi was based at Matukutūruru with his wife Takawai of Ngāi Tahuhu.
 After her death, he married Kohe, a high ranking woman from Ngāti Pāoa, a union that was widely disapproved by the hapū.
 This dissent eventually led to a division in the family, with the children of Takawai settling at Matukutūruru, and Huarangi moving with Kohe to Matukutūreia.

 Around the year 1740, a conflict between Ngāti Whātua and Waiohua led to the death of paramount chief Kiwi Tāmaki, who became the main occupants of the Tāmaki isthmus and Māngere to the north.
 Ngāti Whātua was significantly smaller than the Waiohua confederation and chose to focus life at Onehunga, Māngere and Ōrākei, meaning that Waiohua were able to re-establish a presence in South Auckland.

 The Manurewa area has significance for Waiohua iwi, especially Ngāti Te Ata Waiohua, who descent from Te Ata i Rehia, the daughter of Huatau who was born on Matukutūreia, and Te Ākitai Waiohua.